lizzybit/Olympics/README.md

                      3815                      3927                      7138
 ```

-#### x.x.x Compare the Mean Age, Weight and Height for Male and Female Athletes"
+### 4.6 Compare the Mean Age, Weight and Height for Male and Female Athletes"
 > input:
 ``` {r}
 olympics %>%